d-saikumar/d-saikumar.github.io/index.md

 ## List of Certifications
 •	Certified in “Introduction to SAS and Hadoop” issued by SAS, Nov 2022 [[View]](https://www.credly.com/badges/00262425-e054-413c-a53a-68dc75d5c4d3/public_url)

-•	Certified in “Lean Six Sigma Green Belt” by Grant Thornton, December 2022.
+•	Certified in “Lean Six Sigma Green Belt” by Grant Thornton, December 2022 [[View]](https://credential.certifyme.online/verify/7ebfac0b5219)

-•	Certified in “Supervised Machine Learning: Regression and Classification” by Coursera, 2022.
+•	Certified in “Supervised Machine Learning: Regression and Classification” by Coursera, 2022 [[View]](https://www.coursera.org/account/accomplishments/verify/4FP8EK4VYXX9)

-•	Certified in “Data Analysis with Pandas and Python” by Udemy, 2022.
+•	Certified in “Data Analysis with Pandas and Python” by Udemy, 2022 [[View]](https://www.udemy.com/certificate/UC-f05d0845-6092-4e9e-919a-3c5326ba85c3/)

-•	Certified in “Python for Data Science and Machine Learning Bootcamp” by Udemy, 2022.
+•	Certified in “Python for Data Science and Machine Learning Bootcamp” by Udemy, 2022 [[View]](https://www.udemy.com/certificate/UC-a6827d8c-ab26-4ddc-b97a-342fdb5223ef/)

-•	Certified in “SQL for Data Analytics” course on Udemy, 2022.
+•	Certified in “SQL for Data Analytics” course on Udemy, 2022 [[View]](https://www.udemy.com/certificate/UC-def237a5-8354-4846-b3d3-66cda2a1d500/)

-•	Certified in “Microsoft Power BI“ by Udemy, 2022.
+•	Certified in “Microsoft Power BI“ by Udemy, 2022 [[View]](https://www.udemy.com/certificate/UC-ef28e860-20b7-48a9-ab2a-c80f1ad8d1cd/)

-•	Certified in “Learning Excel: Data Analysis” by Linked IN Learning, 2022.
+•	Certified in “Learning Excel: Data Analysis” by Linked IN Learning, 2022 [[View]]()

-•	Certified in “Blockchain: Beyond the Basics” by Lined IN Learning,2023.
+•	Certified in “Blockchain: Beyond the Basics” by Lined IN Learning,2023 [[View]]()

-•	Certified in “Foundations of Decentralized Finance” by Liked IN Learning, 2023.
+•	Certified in “Foundations of Decentralized Finance” by Liked IN Learning, 2023 [[View]]()

-•	Certified in “Using Tableau to Discover Powerful Business Insights” by Linked IN Learning, 2024
+•	Certified in “Using Tableau to Discover Powerful Business Insights” by Linked IN Learning, 2024 [[View]]()

 ---